Type I and Type II Errors — Statistical Significance

 Error rate type II

-The beta (β) represents the type II error rate and is shown by the shaded region on the left side of the distribution curve.
-The statistical power is calculated as 1-β, the remainder of the area outside the beta region.7
+The error rate for type II, also called he beta error (β) is shown by the shaded region on the left side of the distribution curve.
+The statistical power is calculated as 1-β (the type II error rate), the remainder of the area outside the beta region.
+Consequently, if the power of a test is high, the Type II error rate is low.

 Type-I-and-Type-II-Errors-explanation